akshitg19/UW-Madison-CS-Advisor-Chatbot/README.md

 .
 ├── app.py              # The Streamlit frontend application
 ├── main.py             # The FastAPI backend and RAG pipeline
-├── knowledge_base.py   # The raw data for the knowledge base ├── requirements.txt    # Project dependencies
+├── database_utils.py   # Utilities for the chat history database (SQLite) ├── knowledge_base.py   # The raw data for the knowledge base ├── requirements.txt    # Project dependencies
 └── README.md           # This file